 My daughter turned 23 this week, and so did my #52for52 project.

-And there are a couple of things I’d like to say to them both.
+Anyway, there are a couple of things I’d like to say to them both.

 The first thing is that you can do absolutely anything, but you cannot do absolutely everything.

 I understand the confusion.
-After all, since you were told, ever since you were very small, that you were so smart, so loved, so talented that there was nothing you couldn’t do.
+After all, you were told, ever since you were very small, that you were so smart, so loved, so talented that there was nothing you couldn’t do.
 This is absolutely true.
 Emboldened with this knowledge, you may choose paths that are widely regarded as ambitious, and difficult, like trying for a baby when you and your husband are both in grad school, or being brave enough to teach some of the most at-risk children in the entire country.
 Make no mistake: these choices, which will undoubtedly be called ill-advised by some, are the exact right decisions for you.
 This time will be a blur of excitement and exhaustion, and though it will be difficult, reminding yourself that “if it was easy, everyone would do it!” will remind you of how extraordinary you are.
 Following your heart and the wild, exhausting notions it provides will prove unimaginably fruitful in the present and will remain in the future a lasting source of pride and amazement in your younger self.

 And another thing.

 At 23, you know, because you have already known loss, that you will be disappointed by people that you love.
 You may find yourself most hurt when it seems that they do not see you the way that you need to be seen, in the way you hoped they would and think that they should.
-And in facing that painful reality, you will do your best, because that is what you always do, and sometimes that might go ok and sometimes it might go very poorly; those times might even leave you with scars that never completely go away.
+And even in facing that painful reality, you will do your best, because that is what you always do, and sometimes that might go ok and sometimes it might go very poorly; those times might even leave you with scars that never completely go away.